danielgrbacbravo/chatterbox-cli/README.md

 # Chatterbox CLI

 Chatterbox CLI is a simple chat application that runs on the command line interface.
-It is a learning exercise that demonstrates the use of Go language for network programming, cryptography for secure communication, and the Bubbletea library for building user interfaces in the terminal.
+It is a learning exercise that demonstrates the use of Go language for network programming, Protocol Buffers for serialization, and the Bubbletea library for building user interfaces in the terminal.

 This project includes a server and a client that communicate over TCP.
 The server can handle multiple client connections.
-The messages are encrypted and decrypted using a Diffie-Hellman key exchange and AES encryption for secure communication.
+The messages are serialized and deserialized using Protocol Buffers for efficient communication, replacing the custom Diffie-Hellman key exchange and AES encryption approach from previous versions.

 ## Building the Project